erlikh/modularity-rails/README.md

 # Installation

-Add this line to your application's Gemfile:
+Load modularity in your application's Gemfile:

 ```ruby
 gem 'modularity-rails'